ramanathanlab/genslm/examples/perlmutter/README.md

 conda activate conda-env/
 ```
 Navigate to your run directory which contains the configuration file
-and then create a SBATCH script:
+and then create an SBATCH script:

 #### Example SBATCH script - submit.sh:
 ```commandline